- Federal Bar Association

 David Carton Answers an NJ.com Reader's Question about Marital Settlement Agreements

-June 24, 2019David Carton, Co-Chair of Mandelbaum Barrett's Matrimonial and Family Law Practice Group recently answered an NJ.com reader's question about Marital, Settlement, Agreements and what happens to house sale funds if a spouse passes away prior to the sale?
+June 24, 2019David Carton, Co-Chair of Mandelbaum Barrett PC's Matrimonial and Family Law Practice Group recently answered an NJ.com reader's question about Marital, Settlement, Agreements and what happens to house sale funds if a spouse passes away prior to the sale?

 Joel MacMull Participates in Panel at the 140th INTA Annual Meeting in Seattle